hsk/trans/typeclass/impl_tclass.md

   Here, `m1` contains an extra overloading.
   A dictionary for this class should have a type `(Bar b => T -> b,T -> T)` for some type `T` in the class `Foo`.
-  That is, the rst component should be an overloaded function with `Bar` in the context while the second component is independent of `Bar`.
+  That is, the first component should be an overloaded function with `Bar` in the context while the second component is independent of `Bar`.

   Unfortunately, this type signature is not valid since the context will oat outside the tuple.
   In implementation terms, the tuple will attempt to bind a dictionary for `Bar` when the dictionary is constructed instead of simply placing a function which binds a `Bar` dictionary inside the tuple.